 Refusal to Comply.
 Refusal to follow a legitimate request or written directive of any university representative; or violating any policy after receiving an outcome through the student conduct process.

-For the purpose of hazing, in addition to the definition of Student Organization above, Student Organization also means Student Organization means any Hazing/Failure to Report Hazing.
-Behavior, regardless of intent, which endangers the emotional or physical health and safety of a Student for the purpose of membership, affiliation with, or maintaining membership in, a group or Student Organization.
-Hazing includes any level of participation, such as being in the presence, having awareness of hazing, or failing to report hazing.
-Examples of hazing include, but are not limited to, making physical contact with the Student, requiring the Student to engage in physical activity, beating or branding, sleep deprivation or causing excessive fatigue, threats of harm, forcing or coercing consumption of food, water, alcohol or other drugs or other substances, verbal abuse, embarrassing, humiliating, or degrading acts, or activities that induce, cause or require the Student to perform a duty or task which is not consistent with fraternal law, ritual or policy or involves a violation of local, state or federal laws, or the RIT Student Code of Conduct.
+Hazing.
+Any intentional, knowing, or reckless act committed by a person, whether individually, or in concert with others, against another person or persons, regardless of the willingness of such other person or persons to participate that:

+Is committed in the course of an initiation into, an affiliation with, or the maintenance of membership in, a student organization; and

+Causes or creates a risk above the reasonable risk encountered in the course of participation at RIT or the organization, or physical or psychological injury.

+Examples of prohibited hazing activities include, but are not limited to:

+Physical abuse such as whipping, beating, striking, or electronic shock.

+Forced consumption of food, liquid, alcohol, drugs, or other substances.

+Inducting sleep deprivation, exposure to the elements, or extreme calisthenics.

+Coercing another person to perform sexual acts.

+Any activity that places another person in reasonable fear of bodily harm through threatening words or conduct.

+Any activity that includes a criminal violation of local, state, or federal law.

+For the purpose of allegations of hazing, in addition to the definition of Student Organization above (III.L.), Student Organization also means any organization (such as a club, society, association, varsity or junior varsity athletic team, club sports team, fraternity, sorority, band, or student government) in which two or more of the members are students enrolled at RIT, whether or not the organization is established or recognized by RIT

+Failure to Report Hazing.
+Being in the presence of, having knowledge or awareness of , and failing to report hazing activities.

 Fire Safety.
 Any behavior that results in a fire or a fire safety hazard (e.g. causing preventable alarms, failing to evacuate, obstructing evacuation, misusing or tampering with fire safety equipment).